verlenmot/weather-project/documentation/architecture/architecture.md

 It performs API data retrieval, Spark processing and data storage.
 It is developed in intelliJ IDEA CE, and built with sbt.
 The code is split up in separate packages and objects, which are then integrated into one Main object.
-It is delivered as a JAR file, uploaded as library to a cluster.
+It is delivered as a JAR file, which is uploaded as library to a cluster.

 [Code](/documentation/packages/main.md)